ryanmat/mcp-server-logicmonitor/README.md

 - "Acknowledge alert LMA12345 with note 'Investigating'"
 - "Create a 1-hour maintenance window for device ID 100"
 - "List all collectors and their status"
+- "Show me the CPU metrics for device ID 100"
+- "What datasources are monitoring server prod-web-01?"

 ## Development